maurotrb/mtsite/source/_posts/2014-08-22-crafting-an-effective-writer.markdown

 and structured explanations and lot of examples.
 There was even a lesson on the writing process, with the steps to follow to write concise and well formed paragraphs.

-Second, it forced me to apply what I was learning with the writing assignments.
-You understand the concepts deeply by struggling to write following the directions of the assignement and using the rules explained in the lessons.
+Second, it forced me to apply what I was learning.
+Struggling to write, while following the instructions of the assignment and using the rules explained in the lessons, made me understand the concepts better.
 If you want to learn how to write, you have to write.
 There is no way around it.

 For these two reasons, I strongly recommend to follow the course.